ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-post-purchases.md

 ## Editing Ledger Entries
 You can edit certain fields on posted purchase documents, such as the **Payment Reference** field.
 For more information, see [Edit Posted Documents](across-edit-posted-document.md).
 For more critical fields that affect the auditing trail, you must reverse or undo posting.
 For more information, see [Reverse Journal Postings and Undo Receipts/Shipments](finance-how-reverse-journal-posting.md).

-## Zobrazit související školení na webu [Microsoft Learn](/learn/modules/receive-invoice-dynamics-d365-business-central/index)
+## Viz související školení na webu [Microsoft Learn](/learn/modules/receive-invoice-dynamics-d365-business-central/index)

 ## Viz také
 [Edit Posted Documents](across-edit-posted-document.md)